An extension of Furstenberg's theorem of the infinitude of primes: Basic definitions and properties

 \end{proof}

-This theorem is easy to prove and has great significance.
-The \textit{k-arithmetic} product generalizes the usual product in the following way: the \textit{square of a number} is a square (polygon) in the usual arithmetic but a triangle in \textit{1-arithmetic}, a pentagon in \textit{3-arithmetic}, a hexagon in \textit{4-arithmetic}, etc. That is, $4\odot_{_{2}} 4=16$ is the fourth square, whereas $4\odot_{_{1}} 4=10$ is the fourth triangular number and $4\odot_{_{3}} 4=22$ is the fourth pentagonal number.
+This theorem is easy to prove but has great significance.
+The $k$-\textit{arithmetic} product generalizes the usual product in the following way: the \textit{square of a number} is a square (polygon) in the usual arithmetic but a triangle in $1$-\textit{arithmetic}, a pentagon in $3$-\textit{arithmetic}, a hexagon in $4$-\textit{arithmetic}, etc. That is, $4\odot_{_{2}} 4=16$ is the fourth square, whereas $4\odot_{_{1}} 4=10$ is the fourth triangular number and $4\odot_{_{3}} 4=22$ is the fourth pentagonal number.
+If we want to calculate the 5th pentagonal number, we can do $5\odot_{_{3}} 5=35$.